ericlmk/spring-boot-test-eric/README.md

 ## Requirements

+Broadly speaking, the requirements follow on from each other in logic and complexity.
+Please complete them as you can.
+Commented answers and pseudo-code may be considered if you are unable to provide a code-based answer.

 1. Complete the entities in the domain package so that querying the PurchaseOrder object will also return all of the ProductItem line items.

-2. Complete and update the repository so that as can return purchase orders which have been created after a given date
+2. Complete and update the repository so that as can return purchase orders which have been created after a given date.

-3. Create HTTP endpoints for all of the relevant methods
+3. Create HTTP endpoints for all of the relevant methods.
+Endpoints may accept XML or JSON but may only produce JSON output.

 4. Add security to the application so that only validated users may access the end points.
-There will be two users.
+    * There will be two users.
 Peter and Paul.
-Peter is an end user, has the role of USER and may read all purchase orders, may create new purchase orders but may only update purchase orders that he owns.
-Paul is an admin user, has the role of ADMIN and as well as all of Peter's abilities, may update and delete any purhcase order on the system.  <br/><br/>Please define these users in memory.
+    * Peter is an end user, has the role of USER and may read all purchase orders, may create new purchase orders but may only update purchase orders that he owns.
+    * Paul is an admin user, has the role of ADMIN and as well as all of Peter's abilities, may update and delete any purchase order on the system
+    * Please define these users in memory.

 5. Create a service which will return all purchase orders which contains given product items.

-6. Rationalise the client entity to avoid duplication
+6. Rationalise the client entity to avoid duplication.

-7. Prevent unauthorised clients from accessing your service at all
+7. Prevent unauthorised clients from accessing your service at all.

-8. Encrypt the sensitive information held in the client entity
+8. Encrypt the sensitive information held in the client entity.

-9. Comment and test your code fully
+For all of your code, please comment and test fully.

 ## How to complete the test